deuxp/receiving-card-counter/README.md

     git clone https://github.com/deuxp/receiving-card-counter.git
     ```

-1. Installation:
+1. **Installation**:

-   Once downloaded, navigate to the project directory.
+    - Once downloaded, navigate to the project directory.
-   You can install the necessary dependencies using either yarn or npm.
+    - You can install the necessary dependencies using either yarn or npm.

 ### Using Yarn: